Harmony Place MontereyFive Tracks in Treatment

-Dr. Schwartz and Lori Galperin, LCSW, have edited and written chapters in some of the most authoritative books on trauma, dissociative, and eating disorders.
-They have lectured to a 100,000+ therapists in Europe and in almost every state.
-With more than 30 years of experience, they work directly with each client at Harmony Place Monterey.
+Dr. Schwartz and Lori Galperin, LCSW, have edited and written chapters in some of the most authoritative books on trauma, dissociative disorder, and eating disorders.
+They have lectured to a 100,000+ therapists in Europe and in almost every state in the U.S. With more than 30 years of experience, they work directly with each client at Harmony Place Monterey.

-Several staff member have more then 40 years of experience and we have a Dietitian on staff.
+Several staff members have more than 40 years of experience.
+We also have a dietitian on staff.

-Our Program is 6 days a week, 6 hours a day with 3 individual therapy sessions each week plus one session with the Psychiatrist.
+Our program is six days a week, six hours a day, with three individual therapy sessions each week; plus, one session with the psychiatrist.

-We also offer a shorter 3-hour Intensive Outpatient Program.
+We also offer a shorter three-hour Intensive Outpatient Program.